 A short history of citizenship and celebration

 Tuesday 17 September 2019 was a very exciting moment in the history of Australian citizenship.
 Australia celebrated 70 years of citizenship that day, to remember the very first citizenship ceremony that took place in 1949.
-People from 7 different nationalities met at the Alberta Hall in Canberra for the first ever ceremony.
+People from 7 different nationalities met at the Alberta Hall in Canberra for the first-ever ceremony.

 Since 1949, more than 5 million people have been granted Australian citizenship.
-People from the United Kingdom, China, Pakistan, India and other countries all over the world have decided to declare their commitment to Australia and apply for citizenship.
+People from the United Kingdom, China, Pakistan, India, and other countries all over the world have decided to declare their commitment to Australia and apply for citizenship.

 The Australian government created a campaign to celebrate this; they invite people who’ve been granted Australian citizenship to share what it means to them on social media.
-Thousands of people use #AustralianCitizenship to post about how they feel at finally making the transition from Australia permanent resident to citizen.
+Thousands of people use #AustralianCitizenship to post about how they feel at finally making the transition from Australia permanent resident to a citizen.
 You will find plenty of stories because after all, for many, this has been a life-changing decision.

 Maybe you’ve heard of Ahmed Kelly?
 He’s a Paralympic swimmer that was proud to represent Australia at the Paralympic games.
 Kelly, who was born in Baghdad, remembers the day he became an Australian citizen as one of the most special and important days of his life.
-He was so proud to be an Australian citizen, he competed in the Paralympic games as a way of saying thank you to the country that offered him so many amazing opportunities.
+He was so proud to be an Australian citizen, he competed in the Paralympic Games as a way of saying thank you to the country that offered him so many amazing opportunities.

 I’m sure you’ve heard of Steve Irwin, Crocodile Hunter.
 His wife, Terri Irwin has a very special story of Australian citizenship.
 Terri is originally from America.
 After Steve Irwin’s very sad death, Terri decided to apply for Australian citizenship because she felt such a strong sense of pride, loyalty, and connection to the country her beloved husband was from.
 Now, Terri is the owner of Australia Zoo, one of Australia’s biggest wildlife facilities located in Brisbane, Queensland.
 What a wonderful way to honor Steve Irwin and Australia!